prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 }
 ```

-Note: Adds the edge only if this node pair is not connected yet by this relation.
+> Note: Adds the edge only if this node pair is not connected yet by this relation.
 Does not remove any edges.

 ###### Disconnect two nodes in a many-to-many relation

-Removes one edge between two nodes specified by `id`
+Removes one edge between two nodes specified by `id`.

 The query response can contain both nodes of the former edge.
 The names of query arguments and node names depend on the field names of the relation.

-> Removes an edge for the relation called `MovieActors` and query the movie's title and the actor's name
+Removes an edge for the relation called `MovieActors` and query the `title` of the `Movie` node as well as the `name` of the `Actor` node:

 ```graphql
 ---